0o0liver/AI_P2_cl/README.md

 ![Imgur](https://i.imgur.com/GPRg3hZ.png)

 ### Conculsion
 PathNet performed really well in the scope of our project, it was able to prevent catastrophic forgetting and achieve high average test accuracy after training all tasks.
+Freezing the weights did not overly impact the FWT (0.857017 when freezing the weights vs. 0.889139 with the control), but did allow us to complete remove the BWT loss.
 However, there is a major disadvantage in the PathNet we constructed.
 As stated above, each test dataset is being fed into a specific path which is reserved for the task that the test data belongs to.
 Rather than determining the origin of the test data by its nature, our network is being told where the test data came from by an argument that was passed into the network with the test data when making predictions.
 Even though we had such information available to us in this project, this is not a usual case for most machine learning tasks out there.
-Therefore, we constructed another continuous learning model that does not need to know where the test data came from before testing, the model is called Synaptic Intelligence, detailed information is provided below.
+Therefore, we also used another continuous learning model that does not need to know where the test data came from before testing, the model is called Synaptic Intelligence, detailed information is provided below.

 ## Synaptic Intelligence
 ### Principle Feature